KirbyDD/Dog-Party/README.md

 * Open `index.html` in your browser
 ---

-_(**Turing School of Software & Design Front-end Engineering project - Mod 1:** Comp assesment to showcase skills in HTML, CSS, and design fundamentals.)_
+_(**Turing School of Software & Design Front-end Engineering project - Mod 1:** Comp assesment to showcase skills in HTML, CSS, Javascript, and design fundamentals.)_